digitallawyer/openlegaldictionary/_definitions/posteriores.md

 ---
 title: Posteriores
 permalink: "/definitions/posteriores.html"
 body: Lat.
-Thls term was used by the Romans to denote the descend-ants ln a direct llne beyond tbe sixth degree
+Thls term was used by the Romans to denote the descend-ants in a direct llne beyond tbe sixth degree
 published_at: '2018-07-07'
 layout: post